avohq/ios-avo-inspector/README.md

 # Avo documentation

-Here you can find short hands-on integration guide.
+This is a quick start guide.
-For more info about the Datascope project please read [Avo documentation](https://www.avo.app/docs/datascope/state-of-tracking/ios)
+For more information about the Datascope project please read [Avo documentation](https://www.avo.app/docs/datascope/state-of-tracking/ios).

 # Initializing